How to make Trinidad Doubles

 A jug of water being poured into a bowl of dry ingredients

-Coat the dough with some coconut oil and place into a bowl, cover with plastic wrap and let rest for 1-2 hours.
+Coat the dough with some coconut oil and place it into a bowl, cover with plastic wrap and let rest for 1-2 hours.

 Ball of dough coated with coconut oil in a glass bowl